MatthewSummons/Immutables-RL/README.md

 Be careful about the work directory and file path when you run the code!

+## Results
+In ``./Results`` folder, we store some training and test results like the list of total rewards.
+But we cannot guarantee that they can be reproduced even if fixing the seed.
+So, they are offline and will not be rewritten in any code.
+For your reference, you can use ``./Results/plot_final_result.ipynb`` to plot them, and the figures are used in final presentation.

 ## Demo
-In ``./Demo`` folder, there are the demo gifs and videos we generated for each method.
+In ``./Demo`` folder, there are the demo gifs and videos we generated from each method, which were used in final presentation.